retnakalakjm-creator/VSAQwen/docs/TEST_EVENT_SPEC.md

 - Semantic audit: 47/47 low-effort probes with meaningful selling context.
 - 0 tested persistent-downtrend contradictions.
 - Interaction audit: 4 same-bar NO_SUPPLY overlaps and 10 nearby conflicts; no hard conflict gate was justified.
+- Production replay: 47 events, 27 positive, 14 negative, 6 flat, 0 failures.

 TEST remains a contextual confirmation event and must not independently imply demand dominance, accumulation, or a trade entry.

-## Enablement requirement

-Before production scoring or actionability is changed, the production integration must reproduce the validated 47-event point-in-time population and pass focused interaction/regression tests.
+## Production enablement constraints

+TEST is enabled for evidence collection but remains **non-scoring**.
+No independent trade actionability is attached to the event.

+The production implementation must continue to satisfy these constraints:

+- detection must be point-in-time;
-No future-response information may be used when determining whether TEST emits.
+- no future-response information may be used when deciding whether TEST emits;
+- supporting confirmations remain non-mandatory;
+- interaction conflicts are handled as contextual evidence rather than a blanket rejection rule unless a future validation campaign justifies such a gate.